 Olin Library, the flagship of the Cornell University Library system, also houses the central administrative services of the library.
 Renovation of second floor space, that formerly served as stack space and most recently was utilized for surge space during a Fire Safety Improvement project, allowed consolidation of supporting administrative offices into a single location adjacent to the main administrative offices of the library system.
 The newly created offices on the second floor allowed the return of public study and research areas to graduate students on the west end of the fifth floor.
 The new fifth floor reading rooms include 2 large reading rooms with tables and soft seating, a group study room, 2 smaller reading areas, 2 breakout rooms for small study groups, lockers, a computer area and a print/copy room for exclusive of graduate students and faculty.
 A part of the large 2,000,000 print volume collection housed in Olin Library, the collections housed in this suite focus on the social sciences and humanities.

-Zabriskie Hall is a beautiful, early twentieth century structure that will be a jewel of the Wells College campus.
-Stripping away the finishes and fittings from years of service as a science building will reveal the beautiful bones of the building.
-The high ceilings, classically symmetrical layout and details will be enhanced with fresh new finishes that complement the historic qualities of the building.
+Zabriskie Hall is a beautiful, early twentieth century structure that is a jewel of the Wells College campus.
+The project revitalized the building by stripping away the finishes and fittings from years of service as a science building to reveal high ceilings, classically symmetrical layout and details.
+The renovation enhanced every space with fresh new finishes that complement the historic qualities of the building.

-The transformation of Zabriskie will turn it into a showcase building standing at the gateway to the campus, with the College Store and Cafe, and a lecture hall on the entry level that creates a compelling introduction to the campus.
-The Susan Wray Sullivan ’51 and Pike H. Sullivan Center for Business and the Institute for Sustainability and the Environment will be the academic anchors.
+The transformation of Zabriskie resulted in creation of a showcase building standing at the gateway to the campus, with the College Store and Cafe, and a lecture hall on the entry level that creates a compelling introduction to the campus.
+The Susan Wray Sullivan ’51 and Pike H. Sullivan Center for Business and the Institute for Sustainability and the Environment are the academic anchors.

 As the college planned to relocate its art gallery to a new museum, expansion into the former art gallery space for the academic programs became possible.
 With the Math Department and Language Programs intermingled in the building, neither had a clear physical identity.
 Math students were congregating in the corridors, on the floor and anywhere they could find space to study in small groups and to have access to their professors while working on class assignments and before exams.